nerijus/postfix_redis/README.md

 # postfix_redis

-A Chef cookbook which installs a mail server (postfix or exim) and a redis server.
+A Chef cookbook which installs a mail server (postfix) and a redis server.
 All emails the mail server receives are stored in a redis server.
 We are able to query this redis server using "rcpt to" address and get all the emails for that recipient.